 When looking at the voices within care and academia and their relative audibility, it is also the case that various inequalities attract various levels of consideration.
-Gender is a strong consideration, that threads through most of the research within this field, and our review (n.95), presumably due to the cultural association of care work with women (Dillabough, 1999).
-Work in this area overwhelmingly focuses on women, with some papers focusing on women alone (n.49), some focusing on men and women but with the latter group dominating (n.38), and some with men (n.2).
+Gender is a strong consideration, that threads through most of the research within this field, and our review (n=95), presumably due to the cultural association of care work with women (Dillabough, 1999).
+Work in this area overwhelmingly focuses on women, with some papers focusing on women alone (n=49), some focusing on men and women but with the latter group dominating (n=38), and some with men (n=2).
 Non-binary and transgender individuals were given close to no consideration, with only one study mentioning a non-binary participant.
 Yet extant work in this area highlights striking gendered differences between the experiences of men and women with caring responsibilities, whether they are HE students or employees.
 There were also papers regarding women in academia that were excluded due to there not being any, or enough, mention of care work or responsibility.
 The exclusion of men is often justified by methodological challenges in recruiting men for these studies, something which may reflect the cultural association of carework and femininity and, linked to this, men’s greater resistance to identify as carers.

 Much of the research explores, and sometimes assumes, a heteronormative family setting within which care work takes place.
-Linked to this, LGBTQ+ carers are usually not considered, although some studies include some LGBTQ+ families in their sample (e.g. AUTHOR).
+Linked to this, LGBTQ+ carers are usually not discussed.
+Some rare studies mention the presence of some LGBTQ+ families in their sample (e.g. AUTHOR, in which some participants identify as LGBTQ+).
+This absence may be linked to persisting heteronormative assumptions in research on kinship and caregiving as well as the resistance of participants to sharing aspects of their identity known to attract discrimination (de Vries and Croghan, 2015).
+We echo the words of Sallee and colleagues: ‘Given that the populations of study reported here were primarily White and heterosexual, future research should focus on what may be unique about the experiences of faculty of color and LGBT faculty’ (Sallee et al., 2016: 200).
 However, we found some work exploring the lives of single women, including work which explicitly engage with family norms from a queer studies perspective (e.g., Hook, 2016), while other work focused on specific categories of women, as in Mawusi Amos and Manieson’s study of married women in Ghana (Mawusi Amos and Manieson, 2015).
 Similar in this to sexuality, we found very little work about carers with disabilities (although disability was occasionally mentioned in relation to ‘carees’, for example in King’s doctoral thesis; King, 2020).
 Those caring for children and/or adults with SEND or mental health conditions feature rarely, with those reports that do mention this group only briefly doing so.